zyd14/community-integrations/libraries/dagster-iceberg/docs/reference.md

 === "Polars DataFrames"

-     You can use the `IcebergPolarsIOManager` to read and write iceberg tables using Polars using a full lazily optimized query engine:
+     You can use the `PolarsIcebergIOManager` to read and write iceberg tables using Polars using a full lazily optimized query engine:

     ```python title="docs/snippets/io_manager_polars.py" linenums="1"
     --8<-- "docs/snippets/io_manager_polars.py"